darklab8/blog/blog/articles/article_detailed/article_20240614_freelancer_setup_at_linux/article_setup_wine.md

 ![]({{.StaticRoot}}article_20240614_freelancer_setup_at_linux/wine_expected2.png)

 P.S.
-Known issues for Wine 9.0.
+Known possible issues (was noticed in Wine 9.0 at least).
 For me the keyboard is not available right away at the game entering.
 It becomes active only if i alt tab and return.
 Ensure on game enter, u can open chat by "Enter" before flying from planet!
 Quick alt tabbing in game helps me to fix it.